Juan Soto: 2025 season

 On June 26, Soto hit two home runs against the Braves in a 7–3 win.
 It was his 27th career multi-homer game, the most in major league history by a player before turning 27, surpassing Jimmie Foxx.
 In the same game, Soto joined Darryl Strawberry (May 1987) as the only Mets to produce a calendar month with at least 10 homers and 20 walks.
 Soto was named the National League Player of the Month for June, after slashing .322/.474/.722 with 11 home runs and 20 RBI.
 It was the first time he earned Player of the Month in his career.

 On September 9, Soto joined the 30–30 club after stealing his 30th base of the season during a game against the Philadelphia Phillies.
 He became the first player in 2025, and the fifth Met in history, to finish a season with at least 30 home runs and 30 stolen bases.
 Also, he and teammate Francisco Lindor became the third set of teammates in MLB history to ever go 30–30 in the same season, joining Howard Johnson and Darryl Strawberry (1987) and Dante Bichette and Ellis Burks (1996).
 On September 19 against the Washington Nationals, Soto hit his 42nd home run of the season, a three-run shot to center field off of pitcher PJ Poulin in the bottom of the 4th inning.
 With that homer, Soto set a new career high in home runs in a single season.

 Soto finished the 2025 season batting .263/.396/.525 with a career-high 43 home runs and 105 RBI.
 He led the National League in OBP and stolen bases, with a career-high 38, and he led the league with 127 walks.
-He won his sixth career Silver Slugger award, becoming the second player in MLB history after Mike Hampton to win one three consecutive years with three different teams.
+After the season, he won his sixth career Silver Slugger Award, becoming the second player in MLB history after Mike Hampton to win in three consecutive years with three different teams.

+2026 season: Fifth All-Star selection

+On May 15, 2026, during a game against his former team, the New York Yankees, Soto hit his 250th career home run off of pitcher Cam Schlittler in the 7th inning.
+On July 4, Soto was named as a starting outfielder in the 2026 All-Star Game after leading the National League with a .406 on-base percentage and a .971 OPS.